 The law says that a normal workweek is 40 hours.
 For most jobs, employers have to pay “time and a half” (50% more than the regular hourly pay) for overtime hours.

-But this rule doesn’t apply to summer camps.
+But this rule doesn’t apply to students working in summer camps.
 Your employer is allowed to pay you the same for overtime as for your regular hours, even if you work more than 40 hours in a week.

 Vacation and Public Holidays